turbot/steampipe-plugin-sdk/design/rate_limiters.md

 CHANGES
 - flat scopes - only matrix quals allowed (warn is a static scope defined with same name as matrix key)
-- only limiter defs at top level
-- no `hydrate` scope
-- hcl override
-- (hcl defintion of plugin limiters - embedded and parsed?)
-- rate limiter def introspection table
-- rate limit metadata in _ctx

 ## Overview